 While it is easy to just follow a ‘first come first served’ system when considering holiday requests, a better way of managing employee holiday requests and absences are required.
 To ensure your business runs smoothly during yearly absences, proper absence management is necessary.

-Yes and no. An employee may choose to use one of their holidays as a day off due to stress leave at work.
+Yes and no. It’s essentially up to the employee, they may choose to use one of their holidays as a day off due to stress leave at work.
 However, by law in most countries, employees are entitled to a certain amount of stress leave days a year.
 This number may range anywhere from 2-10.
 Time off for stress leave in the UK varies according to different cases of each employee and what the companies policies are.
 Stress sick leave and anxiety sick leave are the most common reasons for sick leave- and men are more likely to be off longer than women.

 Stress and anxiety are the leading causes of sickness in the UK’s workforce, accounting for more than a third of doctors’ notes to employers.
-Employees can show a medical certificate for sick leave for mental health reasons if they feel its necessary.
-In addition, an employee often has other types of day off entitlements.
-Here are some of the most common types of leave in the UK which, are often paid outside of the holiday allotment.
+Employees can show a medical certificate for sick leave for mental health reasons if they feel it’s necessary.

 Maternity leave is the time off work granted to an employee before and after giving birth.
 People often ask the question, how much maternity leave will I get?
-The maximum is 52 weeks maternity leave.
+The maximum is 52 weeks of maternity leave.
 An employee can hand in a maternity leave request letter to their employer.
 ‘Ordinary maternity leave’ covers the first 26 weeks and ‘Additional maternity leave’ covers the second 26 weeks.

 From April 2020, employed parents are entitled to two weeks’ bereavement leave following the death of a child.
 This accounts for employed parents who have lost a child under the age of 18, excluding self-employed workers.
 Rights to parental leave for bereavement is also available to adoptive parents, as long as the adoption placement has not been obstructed.